benbuzz790/bots/README.md

 Most agent frameworks treat conversations as lists of messages.
 This one treats them as trees.
 Why?
 Because when you're working with an agent, you need to explore.
 Try different approaches.
 Backtrack when something doesn't work.
 Branch to test ideas in parallel.
 A linear conversation forces you to either lose context or pollute it with failed attempts.
 Trees let you explore without losing your place.
 Every message is a node.
 Every response creates a branch.
 You can navigate back to any point and try something different.
 The agent only sees the path from root to your current position, so context stays clean.
 This structure enables something more interesting: agents that manage their own context.
 An agent can branch itself to explore multiple approaches in parallel.
 It can navigate its own conversation tree.
-It can save its stateâ€”complete with tools and contextâ€”and resume later.
+It can save its state—complete with tools and context—and resume later.
 The framework emerged from building with it.
-Every feature exists because it solved a real problem during development. `respond()` wraps API complexity. `save/load` eliminates context repetition. `add_tools()` makes tool creation trivialâ€”just write a Python function.
+Every feature exists because it solved a real problem during development. `respond()` wraps API complexity. `save/load` eliminates context repetition. `add_tools()` makes tool creation trivial—just write a Python function.
 Functional prompts automate common agent workflows.
 The CLI grew from `chat()` when interactions got complex enough to need dedicated commands.
 Namshubs package complete workflows because even with the CLI, certain patterns kept repeating.
 This is a tool for programming with agents, not just prompting them.

 ## Getting Started